Updated 22nd November 2019

 You should have your heating on as much as possible so that the radiators are hot throughout your home.
 In the living room, be sure to turn your fire on if you are feeling chilly.
 Make sure you don't leave any windows open either, especially during the night when temperatures drop to their lowest.
 If you're not aware, you could be eligible for winter fuel allowance too, which aims to support elderly people during the colder months by the government providing cash to go towards gas and electricity.

-Speaking of night time, now might be the best time of the year to use a hot water bottle or, if you have one, an electric blanket when you go to bed – remember to ensure these are switched off when not in use!
-Hot soup and drinks are a great idea for meals throughout the day too and you should also try to make the effort to move around during the day, rather than sitting in the same spot.
+Speaking of night time, now might be the best time of the year to use a hot water bottle or, if you have one, an electric blanket when you go to bed.
+Remember to ensure these are switched off when not in use!
+Hot soup and drinks are a great idea for meals throughout the day too.
+You should also try to make the effort to move around and keep active during the day.

 One more easy tip to follow is to simply keep all your doors closed when you are not using them.
-This is a quick and easy way of keeping each individual room warm, especially when we have the freezing weather that we do at the moment.
+This is a quick and easy way of insulating each room and preventing drafts.

 The key to staying safe at home during these weather conditions is to ensure that you are well informed.
 If you follow the news and weather, you will know what to expect and this will enable you to prepare for whatever is coming.

-Try and avoid going outside unless you absolutely have to but if it is necessary then please wrap up warm.
+Try and avoid going outside unless you absolutely have to, but if it is necessary then please wrap up warm.
 Add plenty of layers to your outfit and wear all of the usual winter essentials such as scarves, hats and gloves.
 If you don't already have these, then why not plan a fun trip out with the family to pick some out?

-The more layers you are wearing the warmer your body will remain as you are walking around town or to a friend’s house.
-For example, rather than just wearing a coat why not add a jumper or a hoodie to your outfit?
+The more layers you are wearing, the warmer your body will remain when you are out and about.
+For example, rather than just wearing a coat, why not add an extra jumper?

 As the old saying goes: It's better to be too warm than too cold!

-Family are really important during the winter months if you are to stay warm and safe.
-Your family are there to help you, so you should always ask for it if you feel like you may need some assistance.
+Family are really important during the winter months.
+Your family are there to help you, so you should always ask for it if you feel like you may need assistance.

-Rather than having to go out in the cold to get your shopping you could always ask your children or grandchildren to pop to the shops for you and bring it round to your house afterwards.
-Or if your home isn’t quite as warm as it should be why not spend a few days at their house instead?
+Rather than having to go out in the cold to get your shopping, you could always ask your children or grandchildren to pop to the shops for you.
+Or if your home isn't quite as warm as it should be, why not spend a few days at their house instead?

-If you are unsure of how to use your heating systems or the radiators, then ask your family to come round and have a look or to arrange for a plumber to visit and solve the problem if there is one.
+If you are unsure of how to use your heating systems or the radiators, then ask your family to come round.
+Alternatively, arrange for a plumber to visit and solve the problem if there is one.

-Your family can make your life so much easier when we have freezing weather and there aim, just like ours, is to keep you safe and well.
+Your family can make your life so much easier when we have freezing weather.
+You could always ask them for tips on how to keep warm as well!

 Consider a Lifeline Alarm

 It might be the case that you're not worried about how to keep warm, but about other winter issues.
 A great way to give you some reassurance, and to give your family peace of mind that you are safe, is to have a personal alarm installed at your home.
 Our system is easy to set-up and simple to use if you require assistance in your home.

 The alarm comes with a base unit and a MyAmie Pendant which can be worn around your neck or your wrist depending on your preference.
-The pendant is small and stylish, so you don’t have to worry about wearing it when you are out and about.
+The pendant is small and stylish, which is an added bonus.

-All you need to do if you have a fall or have a medical issue is press the big red button on your pendant if you have a fall.
-This will send an alert to our 24/7 Care Team who will speak to you over the base unit’s loudspeaker system.
+Press the big red button on your pendant if you have a fall.
+This will send an alert to our 24/7 Response Team who will speak to you over the base unit's loudspeaker system.
 After assessing the situation they will call your emergency contacts and the emergency services if they are needed.